Uncertainty Quantification for Retrieval-Augmented Reasoning: Introduction

 \section{Introduction}

-~ Retrieval-augmented generation (RAG) is widely used for know\-ledge-intensive tasks, but remains limited in addressing complex multi-step reasoning~\cite{Jin25SearchR1, Survey24Soudani, Salemi24Evaluating, Data24Soudani}.
+~ Retrieval-augmented generation (RAG) is widely used for know\-ledge-intensive tasks, but remains limited in addressing complex multi-step reasoning~\cite{Jin25SearchR1, Hoveyda:2025:AOM, Survey24Soudani, Salemi24Evaluating, Hoveyda:2026:orlog}.
 Recent work has explored combining RAG with reasoning, where LLMs are prompted or trained to use search engines as tools during their reasoning process; a paradigm referred to as retrieval-augmented reasoning (RAR)~\cite{Sun25ReARTeR, Tran25RARE, Islam24OpenRAG, Jin25SearchR1}.
 However, RAR models are still prone to producing incorrect responses, due to issues such as retrieving irrelevant documents in early steps, misinterpreting retrieved content, or misusing internal knowledge.
 Therefore, ensuring the trustworthiness of RAR outputs has become a critical challenge.

-Uncertainty quantification (UQ) is a widely studied task in machine learning, aimed at assessing the reliability of model outputs by measuring the degree of uncertainty (or lack of confidence) a model has in its predictions~\cite{Malinin21LNPE, Kadavath22PE, Kuhn23SE, Hou24Decomposing, Ye24Benchmarking, Harrison24Variational}.
+Uncertainty quantification (UQ) is a widely studied task in machine learning, aimed at assessing the reliability of model outputs by measuring the degree of uncertainty (or lack of confidence)\footnote{ Some literature distinguishes between a model’s uncertainty and its confidence in a response~\cite{lin24bbox}.
+In this work, we follow the terminology used in most of the literature, where uncertainty is treated as a lack of confidence and the two terms are used interchangeably~\cite{liu2025uncertainty}.} a model has in its predictions~\cite{Malinin21LNPE, Kadavath22PE, Kuhn23SE, Hou24Decomposing, Ye24Benchmarking, Harrison24Variational}.
 Recent methods of estimating the uncertainty of LLM outputs are designed for settings where the input consists solely of a query, meaning the LLM itself is the only source of uncertainty~\cite{Bakman24mars, yaldiz2025lars, duan2024sar}.
 The limited work on UQ for RAG~\cite{soudani2025uncertainty, perez2025uncertainty} incorporates the document–response relationship into the uncertainty score, but these methods are only applicable for simple RAG settings, where documents are retrieved once and inserted into the input prompt for generation.
 As a result, existing UQ approaches are suboptimal for RAR.